Nose Surgery or Rhinoplasty in Birmingham AL

 - Local anesthesia: A drug injected directly to the site of an incision during an operation to relieve pain.

 - Rhinoplasty: Surgery to reshape the nose.

 Procedure Information © American Society of Plastic Surgeons

-If you would like to find out more about Nose Reshaping or Rhinoplasty at Hedden Plastic Surgery, please contact our Birmingham, Alabama plastic surgeons today.
+To find out more about Nose Reshaping or Rhinoplasty at Hedden & Gunn Plastic Surgery, please contact our Birmingham, AL practice today.

 To schedule your consultation at the earliest possible date, please call 205-980-1744.